MarcusWolschon/osmeditor4android/documentation/docs/help/en/Multiselect.md

 # Multiselect

+Multiple elements can be selected by either selecting an element and then using the _Extend selection_ entry from the menu, or by double-clicking an element.
 Selected elements can be moved by dragging in the touch area.
 Individual objects can be selected / de-selected by (single) tapping them.
-A double tap in an entry area will end the mode.
+A double tap in an empty area will end the mode.

 ## Actions